timvisee/ffsend/ROADMAP.md

 - Host configuration file for host tags, to easily upload to other hosts

 # Other ideas
+- Check if extracting an archive overwrites files
+- Flag to disable logging to stderr
 - Rework encrypted reader/writer
 - API actions contain duplicate code, create centralized functions
 - Only allow file extension renaming on upload with `-f` flag